-You may use the Word Marks and Logos, but not the Trade Dress, on your webpage to show your support for Zcash as long as:
+You may use the Word Marks and Logos, but not the Trade Dress, on your webpage or social media bio to show your support for Zcash as long as:

 You can use the Word Marks in book and article titles, and the Logo in illustrations within the document, as long as the use does not suggest that we have published, endorse, or agree with your work.

 You can use the Word Marks as part of your user group or meetup name provided that: